Trophime/python_magnetrun/README.md

 -   add support for origin files (for B experimental profil) - use labplot?? liborigin?? python bindings??
 -   get MagnetRun files from control/monitoring system??
--   how to add columns comming from freesteam, for instance like rho, cp\...??
+-   how to add columns coming from freesteam, for instance like rho, cp\...??
--   for MagnetRun add missing fields (U1, Pe1, Tout1, U2 \...\],
+-   for MagnetRun add missing fields [U1, Pe1, Tout1, U2 \...\],
     \--missing, \--nhelices - see txt2csv.py

 Credits